Age of Empires II: The Age of Kings (Windows, Mac OS Classic, Mac OS X)

 Sea Tower

 A tower that can only be placed on water.
-It works like a normal tower, in spite of its unique appearance.
+It works like a normal tower, despite its unique appearance.
 The Sea Tower has an unused description in the language files:

 Build <b> Sea Tower<b> (<cost>) Automatically attacks enemy units and buildings within range. <hp> <attack> <armor> <piercearmor> <range>